OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 ## Changes to smasher that don't affect the taxonomy

-These changes help preserve our investment in curation effort (OTU mapping) by improving the alignment between successive OTT releases.
+These changes help preserve our investment in curation effort (OTU mapping) by improving the way alignment is done (across successive OTT releases).
 Taxa in a new release get their ids through alignment with the old release, so any alignment failure means an id unnecessarily 'splits' and opportunities to match OTUs between studies are lost.

 ### Record-keeping for taxon merges